digiv3rse/assets/docs/authentication/onboarding.md

 Alternatively, you could use an Externally Owned Account (EOA) and manage the gating on the backend.
 This flexibility makes it a highly adaptable onboarding system.

 Card Onboarding
-In the card onboarding, the user is guided through the process of creating a Lens Profile with their desired Handle for a fee of 10 USD.
+In the card onboarding, the user is guided through the process of creating a DiGi Profile with their desired Handle for a fee of 10 USD.

 This feature is enabled through an integration with Stripe, a popular payment gateway.
 The Custom payment flow from Stripe is used, offering flexibility to customize the payment experience to suit your needs.